 All these assertions can be taken into account by the analyzer.
 If there are still conflicts, the analyzer warns the programmer that the composition is not yet completely specified.
 The process can be iterated until the composition of aspects can be rewritten into a single deterministic aspect.

-AspectJ: In ASPECTJ, conflicting advice can be ordered with dominate which is equivalent to $\parallel{seg}$ .
-The programmer must manually implement other compositions.
+ASPECTJ: In ASPECTJ, conflicting advices can be ordered with dominate which is equivalent to $||{seq}$ .
+The programmer may manually implement other compositions.

 4.2 Scope of aspects